romilly/markdown-builder/SAMPLE.md

 # Welcome to MarkDown
-markdown-builder is really to use
+markdown-builder is really easy to use
 ## This is a level2 heading
     This is inset
 - This is a top-level bullet point